1. The Fabric of Reality and its Continuum

 Image 1: The Fabric of Reality is the invisible continuum that keeps reality together and ordered; without it, reality would be like living in a surrealist painting (above: The Disintegration of the Persistence of Memory, Salvador Dali, 1954).

-The order of things emerging through the continuum can be interpreted according to: (i) topology (order of position, or situation, between things or bodies, explicated by terms like above, below, inside, outside, beyond, next to, near, far, etc.); (ii) metrics (order of position, or situation, between things or bodies explicated by means of distances reducible to abstract dimensional units); (iii) temporality (order of succession between things or bodies, explicated by means of their reciprocal presentation and duration: one before or after the other; one simultaneous to the other, etc.).[2]
-It is a continuum, properly, in virtue of the seamless continuity that exists not only between place (or space according to many) and time but also between place (or space), time and matter; thereby the material aspect is included in this sea of continuity.
-Obviously, and most importantly, this continuity also relates the object to the subject, and this is another fundamental reason why we call it a continuum.
-In the end, out of the continuum the relations between entities are objectified and given them a stability (temporal, local, and physical/material stability).
-Therefore, when a thing or physical entity emerges through the continuum we should focus on the primordial unity that exists between matter, place, and time.
+It is a continuum properly because of the seamless continuity that exists not only between place (or what many call ‘space’) and time but also between place (or space), time, and matter.
+The material aspect is thus included in this sea of continuity.
+Crucially, this continuity also relates the object to the subject, which is another reason to call it a continuum.
+Ultimately, out of the continuum relations between entities are objectified and granted stability—temporal, local, and physical/material stability.
+Therefore, when a thing or physical entity emerges through the continuum, we should focus on the primordial unity that exists between matter, place, and time.

 Image 2: Allegory of the Cave.
 What is real?
 Plato asked.
 By the same token, we want to answer the following questions: Is space real?
 Is place real? (above: engraving attributed to Jan Pieterszoon Saenredam, 1604).